Want to get rid of mosquitoes naturally? In this post you’ll discover the top 10 natural mosquito repellents to keep mosquitoes away.

 Plant the herb in suitable areas where you’d like to keep mosquitoes at bay.
 It can become quite invasive so you may prefer to grow catnip in a planter instead of the garden.

-As a natural mosquito repellent, catnip will keep bugs away but it may attract neighbourhood cats.
+As a natural mosquito repellent, catnip will keep bugs away but it may attract neighborhood cats.
 If you don’t want them in it, wrap chicken wire around it or surround it with another type of barrier.

 If you prefer flowering plants to grasses, marigolds might be the choice for you.
 These vibrant little flowers look great in the garden and will chase away mosquitos.